Requiem for a Dream: Filming

-Filming lasted 40 days, on location in and around Coney Island, including the boardwalk, amusement parks and Brighton Beach.
+Filming lasted 40 days from 19 April to 16 June 1999, on location in and around Coney Island, including the boardwalk, amusement parks and Brighton Beach.
 To capture Sara Goldfarb's weight loss throughout the film, Burstyn wore two fat suits; one simulated an additional 40 lb in weight and one 20 lb.
 Burstyn also dieted during a two-week break in the filming schedule, allowing her to lose 10 lb.
 Makeup artists designed nine wigs and four necks for her, with some of the prosthetic pieces taking up to four hours to apply.
 Connelly's wardrobe consisted of pieces that she had made during her time preparing for the role.

 During a grocery store scene, real drug addicts were brought in as extras.
 Aronofsky has recalled that some were injecting themselves during filming.
 One bathtub scene was inspired by Satoshi Kon's 1997 anime film Perfect Blue.
 Post-production also included approximately 150 special effects, created by Amoeba Proteus, a digital effects company formed by Aronofsky and his friends.
 After filming was completed, Burstyn said, "I don't think I've ever been this challenged in a role—it was harder than The Exorcist".
 Connelly also spoke of how "it was hard, really hard to go through, emotionally.
 It was draining, sad, and uncomfortable".

 Editing

 As with Aronofsky's previous film, Pi, montages of extremely short shots were used throughout the film; such techniques are sometimes referred to as hip hop montage but are also employed in traditional cinema, such as Man with a Movie Camera.
 While an average 100-minute film has 600 to 700 cuts, Requiem for a Dream features more than 2,000.
 Split-screen is used extensively, along with extremely tight close-ups.
 Long tracking shots, including shots where the camera is strapped to an actor and facing them, known as Snorricam, and time-lapse photography are also prominent stylistic devices.

 Aronofsky alternates between extreme close-ups and extreme distance from the action, with sharp cuts between reality and characters' fantasies.
 The camerawork forces the viewer to explore the characters' states of mind, hallucinations, visual distortions, and inaccurate sense of time.
 The average length of scenes also shortens as the film progresses, from around 90 seconds to 2 minutes in the beginning, until the climactic scenes, which are cut very rapidly accompanied by incidental music.
 After the climax, there is a short period of silence and serenity.
-Pixelation and a fish-eye lens are also techniques used to help reinforce the effect of drugs and the viewer's distance from the character.
+Pixelation and a fisheye lens are also techniques used to help reinforce the effect of drugs and the viewer's distance from the character.